mjdevaccount/market-data-store/README.md

 > No bulk reads/writes via HTTP.
 Orchestrator writes via the `datastore` library; readers query DB directly or via a future analytics API.

-## 📂 Project Layout
+## 📂 Project Layout & Description

-This section provides visibility into the repository structure for quick navigation and understanding of the codebase organization.
+Below is a snapshot of this repo's structure, with commentary, to help new contributors and automation tools (like Cursor) navigate the code.

 ```bash
 market-data-store/